Aerosmith (Aerosmith): Biography of the group

 The guys performed at the Max' Kansas City club in 1971, and Clive Davis (President of Columbia Records) rested in the same club.
 He noticed them, promised to make them stars and fulfilled his promise.

-But the musicians themselves could not withstand the burden of wealth and fame - drugs and alcohol became an integral accompaniment of musicians on tour and at home, but at the same time, the number of fans multiplied exponentially.
+But the musicians themselves could not bear the burden of wealth and fame - drugs and alcohol became an integral part of the musicians' accompaniment on tour and at home, but at the same time the number of fans multiplied exponentially.

-In 1978 Robert Stigwood, producer of Lost, Jesus Christ Superstar and Grease, invited the guys from AEROSMITH to star in a production of Sgt.
+In 1978, Lost, Jesus Christ Superstar, and Grease producer Robert Stigwood invited the AEROSMITH guys to star in the production of Sgt.
 Pepper's Lonely Night Club Band.

 Release of the album "Rock In A Hard Place"

-With this line-up, AEROSMITH releases the album "Rock In A Hard Place".
+In this line-up, AEROSMITH released the album "Rock In A Hard Place".
 However, it soon became clear that no one needed such changes.
-The group was made successful again by manager Tim Collins, who accompanied the Joe Perry project, and later in February 1984, he made friends with former colleagues at a show in Boston.
-Collins insisted that the musicians go through drug rehabilitation.
-Also, at his suggestion, the band signed a contract with producer John Kalodner and Geffen Records.
+The group was made successful again by manager Tim Collins, who accompanied Joe Perry's project, and later in February 1984 he made friends with former colleagues at a show in Boston.
+Collins insisted on the musicians undergoing a drug addiction rehabilitation course.
+Also, at his instigation, the group signed a contract with producer John Kalodner and the Geffen Records label.

 Aerosmith: Band Biography